PrzemekSkw/totp-sync/README.md

 - Use Docker secrets for sensitive values
 - Set up monitoring and logging
 - Regular security updates

+## 🔐 2FA Features

+### Registration with 2FA
+- Scan QR code with any authenticator app
+- Receive 10 backup codes for emergency access
+- Verify setup with 6-digit code

+### Login with 2FA
+- Enter email and password
+- Automatically prompted for 2FA code
+- Use backup codes if authenticator unavailable

+### Managing 2FA
+- Enable/disable 2FA in Settings
+- Generate new backup codes
+- Requires password + current 2FA code to disable

 ## 📱 Import/Export